Hedavam/Hedavam.github.io/README.md

 # Machine Learning Blog
-Used for CS0451 @ Middlebury College.
+Used for CS0451 @ Middlebury College